TVL, trading volume, open interest — how to use DeFi data to find the next breakout project?

 TechFlow Selected TechFlow Selected

-On-chain data is not just a breakthrough in evaluating crypto assets, but a revolution in the entire financial data field.
+On-chain data is not merely a breakthrough in evaluating crypto assets, but also a revolution across the entire financial data landscape.

 Author: Patrick Scott | Dynamo DeFi

-In the past, analysis of crypto assets largely revolved around charts, hype cycles, and narratives.
+In the past, crypto asset analysis revolved largely around charts, hype cycles, and narratives.
 However, as the industry matures, actual performance matters more than empty promises.
-You need a filter to help distill truly valuable signals from the overwhelming noise.
+You need a filter to extract meaningful signals from the noise.

-Onchain fundamentals provide DeFi (Decentralized Finance) with a structural advantage over traditional finance (TradFi).
-This is not only one of the many reasons "DeFi will win," but also a core concept that everyone wanting to invest in this industry must understand.
+Onchain fundamentals give decentralized finance (DeFi) a structural advantage over traditional finance (TradFi).
+This isn’t just one of many reasons why "DeFi will win," but a core concept every investor in this space must understand.

-For the past four years, I have been immersed in DeFi metrics, first as a researcher and later working with the DefiLlama team.
-This article summarizes some of the most useful analytical frameworks I've learned during this time, hoping to help you get started with these tools.
+Over the past four years, I’ve immersed myself in researching DeFi data metrics—first as an independent analyst, then as part of the DefiLlama team.
+This article summarizes some of the most useful analytical frameworks I've learned along the way, aiming to help you start using these tools effectively.

 Source: https://defillama.com/?stablecoinsMcap=true&dexsVolume=true

-Onchain data is not just a breakthrough for evaluating crypto assets; it's a revolution in the entire field of financial data.
+Onchain data isn't just a breakthrough for evaluating crypto assets—it's a revolution across the entire financial data landscape.

-Consider how traditional investors evaluate companies: they have to wait for quarterly earnings reports.
-Now, there are even proposals to change the frequency of earnings reports from quarterly to semi-annually.
+Consider how traditional investors evaluate companies: they wait for quarterly earnings reports.
+In fact, there are even proposals to reduce reporting frequency from quarterly to semi-annual.

-In contrast, the financial data of DeFi protocols is available in real-time.
-Websites like DefiLlama update relevant data daily or even hourly.
-If you want to track revenue by the minute, you can even query the blockchain data directly (although overly granular data might not be meaningful, you do have that option).
+In contrast, DeFi protocols offer real-time financial data.
+Platforms like DefiLlama update key metrics daily—or even hourly.
+If you want to track revenue by the minute, you can query blockchain data directly (though excessive granularity may not be meaningful, the option exists).

-This is undoubtedly a revolutionary breakthrough in transparency.
-When you buy stock in a publicly traded company, you rely on financial data released by management after being audited by accountants, which often has delays of weeks or even months.
-When you evaluate a DeFi protocol, you directly read transaction records happening in real-time on an immutable ledger.
+This represents a revolutionary leap in transparency.
+When buying shares in a public company, you rely on financial statements released by management, audited by accountants, often delayed by weeks or months.
+But when assessing a DeFi protocol, you're reading transaction records directly from an immutable ledger—live and unfiltered.

-Of course, not every crypto project has fundamental data worth tracking.
-For example, many "Memecoins" and "vaporware" projects with only a whitepaper and a Telegram group—in these cases, fundamental analysis isn't very helpful (although other metrics like holder count might provide some reference).
+Of course, not every crypto project has meaningful fundamental data worth tracking.
+For instance, memecoins or vaporware projects with only a whitepaper and a Telegram group don’t lend themselves well to fundamental analysis (though other indicators like holder count might offer limited insight).

-But for protocols that generate fees, accumulate deposits, and distribute value to token holders, their operations leave a data trail that can be tracked and analyzed, often ahead of market narratives.
+But for protocols that generate fees, accumulate deposits, and distribute value to token holders, their operations leave behind traceable data—data that can be tracked and analyzed, often well before market narratives emerge.

-For instance, Polymarket's liquidity has been growing for years, a trend that began long before prediction markets became a hot topic.
+Take Polymarket, for example.
+Its liquidity has been growing steadily for years—a trend visible long before prediction markets became a mainstream topic.

 Source: https://defillama.com/protocol/polymarket

-The explosive price growth of the HYPE token last summer stemmed from its consistently high revenue performance.
+The explosive price surge of HYPE tokens last summer was rooted in sustained high revenue generation.

 Source: https://defillama.com/protocol/hyperliquid?tvl=false&revenue=true&fees=false&groupBy=monthly

-These metrics had already hinted at the future direction; you just needed to know where to look.
+These metrics foreshadowed future developments—you just needed to know where to look.

 TVL (Total Value Locked)